The Ultimate Guide to HR Digital Transformation (Part 4)

 And at L’oreal, the world’s largest beauty company, recruiters are inundated with 5 million applications every year.
-Instead of wasting months pouring through them all, the HR team deployed a robust AI solution.
-This solution lets them analyse the language of applications at scale, identifying the ones that need to be seen by a human.
+Instead of wasting months sifting through them all, the HR team deployed a robust AI solution.
+This solution lets them analyze the language of applications at scale, identifying the ones that need to be seen by a human.
 This resulted in an 82% increase in their offer per interview ratio.

-Digital HR Example #2: Siemens & IBM Partner to Develop CARL — An AI-Based Chatbot for Employee Support
+Digital HR example #2: Siemens & IBM partner to develop CARL — an AI-based chatbot for employee support

+In smaller organizations, L&D can be personalized on a case-by-case basis.
 However, in large multinational companies, scaling this becomes a problem.

-The more questions employees ask the better CARL becomes at answering them.
+The more questions employees ask, the better CARL becomes at answering them.